sabrehagen/freecad-to-step/README.md

 `/output` contains the outputs from the build pipelie stage.
 `/app/entrypoint.sh` contains the entrypoint to the build pipeline stage.

-The `/app/entrypoint.sh` path will be invoked when the container starts.
+The `/app/entrypoint.sh` path is invoked when the container starts.
 The `/app` folder can contain any other scripts needed by the pipeline stage.

 The `input` and `output` directories can contain anything.
 Each stage of the build pipeline can rely on its requisite inputs to be contained in `/input` and will store its pipeline stage outputs in `/output`.

 The `app` directory contains the files to be used in the pipeline stage, conventionally invoked by `/entrypoint.sh`.

+Some directories are symlinked as they are logically the same folder, for example, `prepare/output => build/input`, `build/output => export/input`.

 ## Pipeline